 This subject provides a study of the history of the modern world and Australia from 1918 to the present, with an emphasis on Australia in its global context.
-Areas covered will include the inter-war years between World War 1 and World War 11, including continuing efforts to achieve peace and security in the world.
+Areas covered will include the inter-war years between World War I and World War II, including continuing efforts to achieve peace and security in the world.
 Developments in technology, public health, longevity and standard of living during the twentieth century, and concern for the environment and sustainability will also be studied.
+Students focus their study towards the Indigenous Rights Movement and the Vietnam War.

-Geography - The World's People and Environments (Compulsory in Year 9 or Year 10)
+Geography - The World's People and Environments (Compulsory in Year 9 or 10)

-Geography - The World's People and Environments is a semester subject that takes in the study of the world's Biomes and how people use and interact within these environments.
+Geography - The Worlds People and Environments is a semester subject that takes in the study of the world's Biomes and how people use and interact within these environments.
 It will also involve a general overview of Geographic skills and terminology.
 Students will focus on farming and how this has altered the natural environment and the resulting effects.
 The issue of food security is also studied where students look deeper into the threats to food security and how this will look into the future.
 Students will then focus on different ways of mapping human wellbeing, the consequences of different places on humans and the response, both national and international, to the wellbeing of people around the world.
 They consider a number of different indicators of wellbeing including GDP, the national happiness index and the human development index.
 Students will look closely at two different countries and compare them.